 In almost every case, you must try to solve problems with your employer before you quit your job.
 Even if you have a good reason to quit, you must show that quitting work was your last choice.

-If you leave work for personal reasons, you must ask for a “leave of absence” so that you can take care of your personal issues and keep your job.
+If you are leaving work for personal reasons, try asking for a leave of absence first.
+If a leave of absence can help resolve the personal reasons, it is important to try asking for one.
 You may not be able to fix the problem or get a leave of absence, but it is important to try.

-If you need to quit because of domestic violence or sexual harassment, you do not have to show anything.
+If you need to quit because of domestic violence, sexual, racial or other unreasonable harassment, you do not have to show anything.
 These are reason enough.
 You do not have to show that you tried everything you could to keep your job.

 You were transferred to a night shift.
 You had no child care, and no other shifts were available.
 You could prove that you tried to solve the problem.
 The DUA looks into your past actions and your employer’s past actions to figure out if you should get unemployment benefits.